China's market for pharmaceuticals is undergoing a wrenching transition that so far has revealed one basic truth: The days

 and 2) leveraging potential opportunities in a parallel, for-profit private healthcare system to support the basic public

-China's health regulators have already indicated that pharmacoeconomic evaluations will affect decisions on market access.
+China's health regulators have already indicated that pharmacoeconomic evaluations will impact decisions on market access.

 For example, in the recent round of revisions to national and regional reimbursement drug lists, therapies for chronic indications